-13. Implicit declarations
+13. IMPLICIT DECLARATIONS

 It is not always necessary to specify both the storage class and the type of identifiers in a declaration.
-Sometimes the storage class is supplied by the context: in external definitions, and in declarations of formal parameters and structure members.
+The storage class is supplied by the context in external definitions and in declarations of formal parameters and structure members.
 In a declaration inside a function, if a storage class but no type is given, the identifier is assumed to be int; if a type but no storage class is indicated, the identifier is assumed to be auto.
-An exception to the latter rule is made for functions, since auto functions are meaningless (C being incapable of compiling code into the stack).
-If the type of an identifier is 'function returning ...', it is implicitly declared to be extern.
+An exception to the latter rule is made for functions, because auto functions do not exist.
+If the type of an identifier is "function returning ...", it is implicitly declared to be extern.

-In an expression, an identifier followed by (and not currently declared is contextually declared to be 'function returning int'.
+In an expression, an identifier followed by ( and not already declared is contextually declared to be "function returning int".

-14. Types revisited
+14. TYPES REVISITED